 Available Beds by Specialty & NHS Board of Treatment

-Information presented covers financial years 2003/04 to 2012/13, and provides details on average available staffed beds, occupancy rates, length of stay and throughput by specialty at Scotland level and by NHS Board of treatment.
+Information presented covers financial years 2006/07 to 2015/16, and provides details on average available staffed beds and occupancy rates by specialty, at Scotland level and by NHS Board of treatment and hospital.

 Please note, in order to view these files, your macro security settings will need to be set to medium.
 To change macro security settings using Tools, Macro, Security - set security level to Medium and re-open the report.

-Information is presented for the quarters ending March 2012 to March 2014 and provides details of the average number of available staffed beds, occupancy rates, length of stay and throughput by specialty at Scotland level and by NHS Board of treatment.
+Information is presented for the quarters ending December 2011 to December 2016 and provides details of the average number of available staffed beds and occupancy rates, by specialty at Scotland level and by NHS Board of treatment.

 Please note, in order to view these files, your macro security settings will need to be set to medium.
 To change macro security settings using Tools, Macro, Security - set security level to Medium and re-open the report